Chinese Xi offers more aid to India in message to Modi | ExBulletin

 Chinese Xi offers more aid to India in message to Modi

-BEIJING (AP) – Chinese leader Xi Jinping on Friday offered further help to India in tackling the coronavirus epidemic ravaging the country, putting aside simmering rivalry and tensions along their disputed border.
+Chinese leader Xi Jinping offers more help to India to fight coronavirus epidemic ravaging the country

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online